omariosc/inertia/README.md

 #### Frontend Documentation

-Documentation of the frontend component is available [here](https://sc20aim.gitlab.io/-/inertia/-/jobs/2401111612/artifacts/frontend/docs).
+Documentation of the frontend component is available when browsing through the artefacts of the `jsdocs-documentation` pipeline in `CI/CD`.

 #### Backend Documentation